lkuper/dissertation/dissertation/jfp-reviews-notes.md

 generalization, and the model still lacked arbitrary update operations (as was the case in our POPL '14 paper), maybe the reviewer would not have minded our focus on lubs.
-Rather than engendering disappointment that we haven't taken the generalization even further, we hope that this paper will engender enthusiasm that such a generalization to LVars (which this paper is presenting for the first time) is possible.
+Rather than engendering disappointment that we haven't taken the generalization even further, we hope to engender enthusiasm that such a generalization is possible.

 Furthermore, in the common case where all updates *are* least upper bounds, we enjoy idempotence of updates -- which makes possible some